stampit-org/stampit/README.md

 * `@return {Function} stamp.methods` Add methods to the methods prototype.
 Chainable.
 * `@return {Function} stamp.state` Add properties to the state prototype.
 Chainable.
 * `@return {Function} stamp.enclose` Add or replace the closure prototype.
 Chainable.
+* `@return {Function} stamp.compose` Add stamp to stamp.
+Chainable.

 ## The stamp object ##

 ### stamp.methods() ###

 Take n objects and add them to the methods prototype.
+Changes `this` object.
 * @return {Object} stamp  The stamp in question (`this`).

 ### stamp.state() ###

 Take n objects and add them to the state prototype.
+Changes `this` object.
 * @return {Object} stamp  The stamp in question (`this`).

 ### stamp.enclose([arg1] [,arg2] [,arg3...]) ###

 Take n functions, an array of functions, or n objects and add the functions to the enclose prototype.
+Changes `this` object.
 * @return {Object} stamp  The stamp in question (`this`).

 Functions passed into `.enclose()` are called any time an object is instantiated.
 That happens when the stamp function is invoked, or when the `.create()` method is called.

+### stamp.compose([arg1] [,arg2] [,arg3...]) ###

+Take one or more factories produced from stampit() and combine them with `this` to produce and return a new factory object.
+Combining overrides properties with last-in priority.
+ * @return {Function} A new stampit factory composed from arguments.

 ### stamp.create([properties] [,arg2] [,arg3...]) ###